Sally Gardner

-Sally Gardner is a British children writer and illustrator.
-She won both the Costa Children's Book Award and the Carnegie Medal for Maggot Moon (Hot Key Books, 2012).
+Sally Gardner is a British children's literature writer and illustrator.
+She won both the Costa Book Award for Children's Book and the Carnegie Medal for Maggot Moon (Hot Key Books, 2012).
 Under her pseudonym Wray Delaney she has also written adult novels.

 Life

-Sally Gardner is the daughter of two lawyers, she was raised in Birmingham, her parents separated and later divorced when she was five.
-Her mother, Nina Lowry was a barrister and judge at the Old Bailey.
+Sally Gardner is the daughter of two lawyers.
+She was raised in Birmingham; her parents separated and later divorced when she was five.
+Her mother, Nina Lowry, was a barrister and judge at the Old Bailey.

 Gardner recalls being badly bullied in school, even being nicknamed 'Silly Sally' on account of her then undiagnosed dyslexia.
 She was formally diagnosed with severe dyslexia at 12 and didn't learn to read until she was 14, with the first book she read in full being Wuthering Heights.
 Noticed by teachers for her creative flair, she did very well in art college and then in drama college, and worked as a theatre set designer before turning to illustration and writing.
 She lives in London.
 In 2019 Sally became an Ambassador for audiobook charity Listening Books.

 Writer

 Her first book as a writer was published by Orion Books in 1993: The Little Nut Tree, a children's picture book that she also illustrated.

-Her first full-length novel was a breakthrough, as I, Coriander won the Smarties Prize in 2005 (reader category 9–11 years).
+Her first full-length novel was a breakthrough, as I, Coriander won the Nestlé Smarties Book Prize in 2005 (reader category 9–11 years).
 It is set in Cromwellian London and tells the story of Coriander, the unhappy daughter of a silk merchant.

 The Red Necklace: A story of the French Revolution and its sequel The Silver Blade are set primarily in France during the Revolution and the Reign of Terror, also in contemporary London.
 They feature an aristocratic girl and a gypsy boy who are 12 and 14 years old when the story opens.
 The boy Yann has been trained to assist a stage magician but has or develops genuine magic powers; a starred review (unusually good) by the American service Kirkus Reviews labels even The Red Necklace fantasy.

 The Double Shadow is historical fantasy that opens in 1937 Britain.
-Tinder (2013) is a historical novel set during the Thirty Years War.
+Tinder (2013) is a historical novel set during the Thirty Years' War.